redlegjed/test_measure_process_lib/README.md

 Before explaining the inner workings of TMPL this section runs through a hypothetical example to show how the classes are used at the top level.

 Suppose a _TestManager_ has been defined that has objects for setting *temperature and pressure*.
-It also has three measurement objects defined called *calibrate_scales, MeasureVolume and MeasureMass*.
+It also has three measurement objects defined, called *calibrate_scales, MeasureVolume and MeasureMass*.

 The _TestManager_ is initialised with any _resources_ that the measurement classes require, e.g. instruments.